 - when we have or are legally obliged to, for example debt collection or in connection with legal proceedings

 - for the detection and prevention of fraud and criminal activity

-In these instances, we would share your information with the following parties:
+In these instances, we could share your information with the following parties:

-- other Council departments and services (such as Adult Social Care)
+- other Council departments and services (e.g. Adult Social Care)

 - elected Members

 - Government bodies

 - health and social care organisations.

 Organisations we may share your data with include: